 The Site is currently a liquefied natural gas (LNG) facility located in the Greenpoint neighborhood of Brooklyn, New York (Figure 1).
-The Site has been used for industrial purposes throughout a history dating to at least 1888 and generally has included the following operations.
+Various portions of the Site have been used for industrial purposes throughout a history dating to at least 1838 and generally have included the following operations:

-Approximate Operations
+Approximate Timeframe Operations

-Timeframe

-Ca. 1888 - pre-1927 Glass company and glue factory
+1838 - 1915 Peter Cooper Glue Factory

+1870 - c 1907 Demuth Glass Manufacturing Company

-1927 - 1952 MGP water gas plant
+1927 - 1952 MGP Water Gas Plant

-1928 - 1952 Coke oven gas plant
+1928 - 1952 Coke Oven Gas Plant

-1952 Water gas Plant converted to Oil Gas; Coke ovens decommissioned
+1952 Water Gas Plant converted to Oil Gas; Coke Ovens decommissioned

 1968 - Present LNG facility

 1973 - 1989 SNG Plant

 The Site occupies Tax Block 2837; Lot 1 comprised of approximately 117 acres and is bounded on the south by Maspeth Avenue, on the west by Vandervoort and Porter Avenues, on the north by Division Place and Lombardy Street, and on the east by Newtown Creek.
-The area surrounding the Site is predominantly industrial and manufacturing, with some commercial, and residential buildings to the northwest (Figure 2).
-The Site is generally flat, with a ground surface elevation between approximately 10 and 20 feet (ft) referenced to North American Vertical Datum of 1988 (NAVD88), except for the northwestern portion of the Site which rises to approximately elevation (El.)
-65 ft.
+The area surrounding the Site is predominantly industrial and manufacturing, with some commercial, and residential buildings to the northwest.
+The Site is generally flat, with a ground surface between approximately elevation (El.)
+10 and 20, except for the northwestern portion of the Site which rises to approximately El.
+65. All elevations are in units of feet referenced to North American Vertical Datum of 1988 (NAVD88).

 The Site is divided internally into two major operational areas: the LNG facility occupying the general northern half of the Site, and gas transmission and operations support facilities in the southern half of the Site.
+The Site also has a Soil Recycling Facility west of Varick Avenue, which is owned and operated by National Grid.
 The entire Site is fenced along its perimeter with the LNG facility fenced internally, separating it from the operations area.
 The Site operates 24-hours per day with full-time site-wide security.

 The Site is adjacent to Newtown Creek, a federal Superfund site.
 An RI focused on the creek is being conducted by ExxonMobil, BP, Texaco, Phelps Dodge, NYC and National Grid under the oversight of the United States Environmental Protection Agency (USEPA).
+The Newtown Creek

-This RI is studying Newtown Creek from bank to bank and the surficial and sediments along the creek as well as the entire length of the creek which is 3.8 miles and includes Dutch Kills, Maspeth Creek, Whale Creek, East Branch, and English Kills.
-Throughout its industrialized history, more than 50 industrial facilities were located along Newtown Creek, including oil refineries, petrochemical plants, fertilizer and glue factories, sawmills, and lumber and coal yards.
+RI is studying Newtown Creek from bank to bank and the surficial and deeper sediments along the creek as well as the entire length of the creek which is 3.8 miles and includes Dutch Kills, Maspeth Creek, Whale Creek, East Branch, and English Kills.

+Throughout its industrialized history, more than 50 industrial facilities were located along Newtown Creek, including oil refineries, petrochemical plants, smelting companies, fertilizer and glue factories, sawmills, and lumber and coal yards.
 During this time the creek was crowded with commercial vessels, including large boats bringing in raw materials and fuel and taking out oil, chemicals, finished products, and metals.
 In addition to the impacts that resulted from all of this activity, the City of New York dumped raw sewage directly into the water beginning in 1856 and continues to discharge urban stormwater runoff into the creek.

 Various sediment and surface water samples have been taken along the creek during the past 30 years or so by a number of parties.
-Petroleum hydrocarbons, pesticides, metals, PCBs, volatile organic compounds (VOCs) and semi-volatile organic compounds (SVOCs) have been detected in one or more samples.
+Petroleum hydrocarbons, pesticides, metals, polychlorinated biphenyls (PCBs), volatile organic compounds (VOCs) and semi-volatile organic compounds (SVOCs) have been detected in one or more samples.
 According to the USEPA, the variety and distribution of the detected contaminants suggests that they originated from a variety of sources.
-Environmental and analytical chemistry can be used to identify the origin of these chemicals.
+Environmental and analytical chemistry as well as other tools can be used to identify the origin of these chemicals.